-To give her an edge in an otherwise male-dominated profession, Justine earned her PhD in Sports Psychology while working as an Assistant Baseball Coach for Springfield College.
-She went on to be the first woman to coach for a professional men’s baseball team (Brockton Rox, 2009), the first woman to throw batting practice to a Major League Baseball team during Spring Training (Cleveland Indians, 2011)—and the first woman to ever coach for a MLB organization (Oakland Athletics, 2015).
-Since then, her jersey has been hung in the National Baseball Hall of Fame in Cooperstown, and she has gone on to work with baseball teams around the world, including Team Israel at the MLB World Baseball Classic Qualifier, and teams in Japan and Mexico as a guest coach.
+To give her an edge in an otherwise male-dominated profession, Justine earned her PhD in Sports Psychology.
+While doing so, she also worked an Assistant Baseball Coach for Springfield College.
+She went on to be the first woman in baseball history to coach for a professional men’s baseball team (Brockton Rox, 2009); the first female to throw batting practice to a Major League Baseball team during Spring Training (Cleveland Indians, 2011)—and the first woman to ever coach for a MLB organization (Oakland Athletics, 2015).
+Since then, her jersey has been hung in the National Baseball Hall of Fame in Cooperstown.
+She has also gone on to work with baseball teams around the world, including Team Israel at the MLB World Baseball Classic Qualifier, and as a guest coach in Japan and Mexico.

 Justine is also a proud mom of a happy and fiercely independent 22-year old daughter.